 The NEEM ice coring project

-None of the former deep ice cores from Greenland (Camp Century, DYE-3, GRIP, GRIP2, or NGRIP) contains complete and undisturbed layers from the Eemian, because the layers have either melted or have been disturbed by ice flow close to the bedrock.
+Before the drilling of the NEEM ice core none of the deep ice cores from Greenland (Camp Century, DYE-3, GRIP, GRIP2, or NGRIP) contained complete and undisturbed layers from the Eemian, because the layers had either melted or have been disturbed by ice flow close to the bedrock.

 Greenland temperatures were about 3-5°C warmer higher than present during the Eemian, making the Eemian a useful analogue to the future climate, which due to global warming is projected to warm by 2-4°C per century.
 By understanding how the Eemian climate evolved, we can improve our ability to make projections for how our current climate will evolve in the future.

-The choice of drill site is based on criteria giving the best possible conditions for retrieving the old Eemian ice:
+The choice of drill site was based on criteria giving the best possible conditions for retrieving the old Eemian ice:

 - The ice must be thick, as large ice thickness implies more annual layers.